 Continue reading “Driving Business Project Value”

-Critical thinking skills are important for any job.
-We want to understand, during an interview, if our candidates have the ability to remember details about the interview, the company, and have the ability to incorporate information into answers.
-Remembering and also incorporating details about the company into answers can show good critical thinking skills and will result in better candidate selection.
+Some behaviors we want to understand during an interview are the candidates ability to remember details about the interview, the company, and incorporating information into answers.
 We want candidates who can think critically about their answers and fulfill the requirements of the position.